R. J. B. Knight

-For the English cricketer, administrator, and schoolmaster, see Roger Knight.

-Roger John Beckett Knight (born 11 April 1944) is a British naval historian of the 18th century, a former Deputy Director of the National Maritime Museum at Greenwich, and author of a biography of Admiral Lord Nelson.
+Roger John Beckett Knight (born 11 April 1944) is a British naval historian of the 18th century.
+He is a former Deputy Director of the National Maritime Museum at Greenwich, and published author, including a biography of Admiral Lord Nelson.

 Early life and education

 The son of Lieutenant-Commander John B. Knight of Bromley, Kent, and Alyson Yvonne née Nunn, Roger Knight was educated at Tonbridge School, received a B.A. and M.A. at Trinity College, Dublin, Professional Graduate Certificate in Education (PGCE) at the University of Sussex; and his Ph.D. from University College, London in 1972 with a thesis on "The Royal Dockyards in England at the time of the American War of Independence".

 Professional career

 At the National Maritime Museum, Greenwich, he served as Deputy Curator of Manuscripts, 1974–77; Curator of Manuscripts, 1977–81; Deputy Head, Books and Manuscripts, 1981–84; Head Information Project Group, 1984–86; Head, Documentation Division, 1986–88; Head, Collections Division and Chief Curator, 1988–93; Deputy Director and Head, Display Division, 1993–95; Deputy Director and Head, Information Division, 1995–97; and Deputy Director, 1997–2000.
 Upon his retirement from the National Maritime Museum in 2001, he was appointed Visiting Professor of Naval History in the Greenwich Maritime Institute and regularly teaches on the post-graduate MA in Maritime History course, University of Greenwich.
-In 2005, he was appointed Professor of Naval History.
+In 2005, he was appointed Professor of Naval History and he published a single volume biography on Admiral Lord Nelson.

+From 2006 to 2009 he led a research project at the University of Greenwich on how the Royal Navy fed itself during the French Revolutionary and Napoleonic Wars.